Quick Start

 To manually process a request we must run 5 functions in the following order:

-- ProcessRequestHeaders: Evaluates phase 1 rules with all the variables felt before.
-This functions is disruptive.
+• ProcessRequestHeaders: Evaluates phase 1 rules with all the variables felt before.
+This function is disruptive.

 tx := waf.NewTransaction()